zakangelle/billy/README.md

 ## Services

 Billy views your application as the composition of several dependency-injected Services.
-When the application is started via `app.start()`, all registered services will be instantiated in turn and be given a chance to startup.
+When the application is started via `app.start()`, all added services will be instantiated in turn and be given a chance to startup.

 A service should be used to create various run-time objects and register them